jesse-sealand/reggia/README.md

 - [Documentation](#documentation)

 ## Main Features
-Here are just a few of the things that py-rex does well:
+Here are just a few of the things that reggia does well:

   - Provides an intuitive interface to the power of regex.
   - Able to generate identical regex expressions from user logic.